mpimd-csc/flexiblas/README.md

 ```
     debian/rules clean
 ```
-The build process creates a set of packages which are available one directory level above.
+The build process creates a set of packages that are available one directory level above.
 They are installed using:
 ```
     sudo dpkg -i ../libflexiblas*.deb